 After the new valve is installed, the job isn’t quite done.
 The technician will flush the system to remove any contaminants or moisture that may have entered while it was open.
 This step is vital for the long-term health of your compressor and the entire system.
 This is also a great time to remember that routine check-ups can prevent many common heat pump problems from happening in the first place.
 Consistent care through a preventative maintenance plan keeps all components, including the reversing valve, in top condition and helps you avoid unexpected breakdowns.

-Testing and Recharging Your System
+Testing the Repair and Recharging Refrigerant

 The final step is to get your system ready to run again.
 The technician will perform a pressure test to check for any leaks, then use a vacuum pump to remove all air and moisture from the refrigerant lines.
 Once the system is clean and sealed, they will recharge it with the exact amount of refrigerant specified by the manufacturer.
 Too much or too little can cause serious problems.
 Finally, they’ll turn your system on and test it in both heating and cooling modes to confirm the new reversing valve is working perfectly, restoring your home’s comfort.